 I began producing projects more concerned with the nature of image-making.
 I produced a series of iconic Americans shot from the television, the facades of corporate headquarters, the blurred scenery outside the windows of trains, and anonymous businessmen plowing the sidewalks of Wall Street.

-In 1982, I returned to my hometown of El Paso and continued shooting projects including portraits at the US/Mexican border, self-portraits in the whorehouses of Ciudad Juárez, rephotographs from the pages of old, found pin-up magazines, and reflections of kitchenware I called The Creation of the Universe.
+In 1982, I returned to my hometown of El Paso and continued shooting projects including portraits at the US/Mexican border, self-portraits in the bordellos of Ciudad Juárez, rephotographs from the pages of discarded pin-up magazines, and reflections of the sun on kitchenware I called The Creation of the Universe.
 I also became involved in the cultural politics of El Paso.
-In 1986 I was the founding board president of a nonprofit contemporary art center which I remained active with in various capacities, including director, on-and-off for 16 years.
-Beginning 1990, I forsook my personal photography and worked to promote and advocate for the arts in general: I taught art appreciation at the University of Texas/El Paso, owned a private gallery, and wrote on cultural affairs for local and regional magazines.
+In 1986 I was the founding board president of a nonprofit contemporary art center in which I remained active in various capacities, including director, on-and-off for 16 years.
+In 1990, I had a 125-print “mid-career retrospective” at DiverseWorks in Houston during FotoFest.